 Please, try again in a couple of minutes

 Side effects from radiation therapy differ significantly depending on the type of treatment and which tissues are treated.
 Side effects tend to be most significant toward the end of your radiation treatment.
 After your sessions are complete, it may be several days or weeks before side effects clear up.

 Common side effects during treatment may include:

 - Skin irritation, such as itchiness, redness, peeling or blistering, similar to what you might experience with a sunburn

 - Breast swelling

 Depending on which tissues are exposed, radiation therapy may cause or increase the risk of:

 - Arm swelling (lymphedema) if the lymph nodes under the arm are treated

-- Damage or complications leading to removal of an implant in women who have a mastectomy and undergo breast reconstruction with an implant
+- Damage or complications leading to removal of an implant if you had breast reconstruction with an implant after mastectomy

 How you prepare